Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Introduction

-Recently, machine learning has gained substantial traction in the field of strong lens finding, with many teams developing machine-learning-based classifiers \citep{Metcalf2018}. \citet{Lanusse} and \citet{Avestruz} developed deep convolutional neural network (CNN) architectures that performed extremely well on simulated lenses \citep{Metcalf2018}, whilst \citet{Jacobs17} trained a CNN to find $14$ lens candidates per square degree in the Canada--France--Hawaii Telescope (CFHT) data.
-CNNs have now been successfully employed to find lenses in the Dark Energy Survey (DES, \citealt{Jacobs2018, Jacobs2019,rojas22}), the Kilo-Degree Survey (KiDS, \citealt{petrillo2017,petrillo--19,li2020,li2021,nagam23,nagam24,Grespan24}), Panoramic Survey Telescope and Rapid Response System (PanSTARRS, \citealt{Canameras20}), the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS, \citealt{Savary2021}), and Hyper Suprime-Cam (HSC) data \citep{shu2022,Jaelani2024}.
-More recently \citet{jimena} showed that multi-class vision transformers are powerful alternatives to CNNs.
+Recently, machine learning has gained substantial traction in the field of strong lens finding, with many teams developing machine-learning-based classifiers \citep{Metcalf2018}. \citet{Lanusse} and \citet{Avestruz} developed deep convolutional neural network (CNN) architectures that perform extremely well on simulated lenses {\citep{Metcalf2018}}, whilst \citet{Jacobs17} trained a CNN to find $14$ lens candidates per square degree in the Canada--France--Hawaii Telescope (CFHT) data.
+CNNs have now been successfully employed to find lenses in the Dark Energy Survey (DES; \citealt{Jacobs2018, Jacobs2019,rojas22}), the Dark Energy Spectroscopic Instrument (DESI) Legacy Survey \citep{desihuang2020,desihuang2021,desistorfer2024}, the Kilo-Degree Survey (KiDS; \citealt{petrillo2017,petrillo--19,li2020,li2021,nagam23,nagam24,Grespan24}), Panoramic Survey Telescope and Rapid Response System (PanSTARRS; \citealt{Canameras20}), the Ultraviolet Near-Infrared Optical Northern Survey (UNIONS; \citealt{Savary2021}), Hyper Suprime-Cam (HSC; \citealt{shu2022,Jaelani2024}), and \HST(HST) data \citep{hstlensflow}.
+More recently, \citet{jimena} showed that multi-class vision transformers are powerful alternatives to CNNs.

 Machine-learning approaches to strong lens finding are data intensive, requiring large samples of positive and negative example sets.
 Negative training sets are relatively easy to construct, since almost all astronomical objects are not strongly lensed.
 Constructing a positive training set is much more challenging, since the known lens sample is small and the observations heterogeneous.
 Faced with this problem, almost all strong lens finders have relied on simulations of lenses to act as positive training sets, using either pure simulations or lensed sources painted on top of real non-lensing luminous red galaxies (LRGs).
-These approaches allow for the creation of very large positive training sets, but carry a substantial risk that the machine-learning models may only learn peculiarities from the simulation process, rather than the true features that distinguish a lens from a non-lens.
+These approaches allow for the creation of very large positive training sets, but carry a substantial risk that the machine-learning models may only learn peculiarities {from the simulation process,} rather than the true features that distinguish a lens from a non-lens.